btcsuite/btcwallet/README.md

      notifications for changes to the wallet, this is the RPC server to use.
      The gRPC server is documented [here](./rpc/documentation/README.md).

-Mainnet support is currently disabled by default.
-Use of btcwallet on mainnet requires passing the `--mainnet` flag on the command line or adding `mainnet=1` to the configuration file.
-Mainnet will be enabled by default in a future release after further database changes and testing.

 ## Installation and updating

 ### Windows - MSIs Available